 Makoul, G. and Clayman, M. (2006).
 ‘An integrative model of shared decision making in medical encounters’.Patient Education and Counselling, 60,301-312.

-A full bibliography for the Me first project is available in the resource section.
+A full bibliography for the Me first project is available here.